Executive Development and Assessment in Portugal: How Companies Improve Leadership Quality

 • Use rigorous executive assessment methods: psychometrics, structured interviews, 360° feedback, role simulations.

-• Create personalized development plans: aligned with both the leader’s needs and the company’s priorities.
+• Create personalised development plans: aligned with both the leader’s needs and the company’s priorities.

 • Ensure continuous support: coaching and mentoring with measurable milestones.

-• Track behavioral change: using qualitative and quantitative indicators.
+• Track behavioural change: using qualitative and quantitative indicators.

 These practices help Portuguese firms create successful cultures rooted in clarity, capability, and long-term growth.

-Zavala civitaas methodology to assess executives and develop them
+Zavala Civitas methodology to assess executives and develop them in Portugal

 What Law Firms Should Look for in Future Partners